SleeplessChallenger/EconometrcisMLProject/README.md

 # EconometrcisMLProject
 In this project I analyzed population of various countries to draw conclusions about dependencies of the factors on Population and tried to presume what can have the strongest/weakest impact.
-Plus, tried to find out some pecularities
+Plus, tried to find out some pecularities.
+It was a combination of Econometrics and Machine Learning.

 1)In word file you can check for overall description of the project.
 In a nutshell, I took dataset and analyzed data via Pandas and Numpy, used Sklearn to make models,